 Children and adults with Down syndrome have distinct facial features.
 Though not all people with Down syndrome have the same features, some of the more common features include:

 - Flattened face, Small head, Short neck, Protruding tongue, Upward slanting eyelids (palpebral fissures)Unusually shaped or small ears.Poor muscle tone, Broad, short hands with a single crease in the palm.
 Relatively short fingers and small hands and feet.
-Excessive flexibility, Tiny white spots on the colored part (iris) of the eye called Brushfield’s spots.
-Short height
+Excessive flexibility, Tiny white spots on the colored part (iris) of the eye are called Brushfield’s spots.

 Infants with Down syndrome may be average size, but typically they grow slowly and remain shorter than other children the same age.